Show All Answers

 Yes, you can get a card by presenting proof of property ownership at the time your register for your card.
 Your first card is free.

 Irving ISD Teachers qualify for a special Teacher Card that is free.
 If unable to meet the qualifications for this program, then yes, all non-residents even though they work in Irving, must pay the non-resident privilege fee for a library card.
-Another option is to ask the school that you work to apply for a corporate card for free and which has a limit of four per organization.
-You may checkout items as long as you present the card at the time of checkout.
+Another option is to ask the employer to apply for a corporate card for free .Employees authorized by the employer to use the employer's corporate card may check out items as long as they present the card at the time of checkout.
+View information about a corporate card and the application.
 View information about a corporate card and the application.

 All new Full Access Cards have a 90-day restricted checkout of 10 items.
 After 90 days, if the cardholder has maintained the account in good standing, he or she may upgrade the card to the 50 item-checkout limit.
 There is no additional cost to upgrade.